Child abuse/assault can be one of the most traumatic events or series of events in any child’s life. Most

 sensitive, multi-disciplinary approach.

-Our approach helps reduce the emotional trauma for children, while at the same time collection
+Our approach helps to reduce the emotional trauma for children, while at the same time collect

 information for the investigation.
 Through Armstrong County’s MDIT (multi-disciplinary investigative